offby1podcast/archive/003-my-dad-got-sextorted.md

 + Pledge never touch HTML emails again, but having to touch them.
 + Hidden complexities of HTML email.
-+ Setting upå servers for clients, linux tooling giving quick wins
++ Setting up servers for clients, linux tooling giving quick wins.
 + Clients scared of the cloud.
 + Clients getting DDoS'd, and how Greg prevented it.